sebapersson/petab_sciml/docs/src/format.md

 ## Mapping Table

-The mapping table describes how a neural network’s inputs and outputs map to PEtab problem variables.
-Each neural network input and output must be specified in the mapping table.
+The mapping table describes whcih PEtab problem variables a neural network’s inputs and outputs map.
+Each neural network input and output must be mapped in the mapping table.

 | **petabEntityId** | **modelEntityId** |
 |-------------------|-------------------|